Army Sgt. Bowe Bergdahl to enter plea in desertion case

 But the defense team has argued that Bergdahl can't be held responsible for a long chain of events that included many decisions by others on how to conduct the searches.

-The military probe of Bergdahl began soon after he was freed from captivity on May 31, 2014 in exchange for five Taliban prisoners.
-Former President Barack Obama was criticized by Republicans who claimed he jeopardized the nation's security with the trade.
+The military probe of Bergdahl began soon after he was freed from captivity on May 31, 2014, in exchange for five Taliban prisoners.
+President Barack Obama was criticized by Republicans who claimed he jeopardized the nation's security with the trade.

 Bergdahl has been assigned to desk duty at a Texas Army base pending the outcome of his legal case.